BECOME THE EXPERT - WITH A WEALTH OF PREGNANCY AND POSTPARTUM KNOWLEDGE

 The course is video-based and on a streaming platform that doesn’t allow for video download.
 You can, however, download all the research studies for each week and reference the PCES Workbook delivered to your door.
 You will have lifetime access, so feel free to come back and review any videos you need at any time.

-The workbooks are mailed out at course closing on March 5th.
+The workbooks are mailed out at course closing.
 Depending on your location in the world it will take between 1-4 weeks for your book to arrive.
 The course is completely standalone without the workbook, so please feel free to get started on the videos right away!

 Yes!
 Monthly payment plans are available for your convenience.